Find An Equivalent Ratio In Simplest Terms

 Q: What is the difference between a ratio and a proportion?

 A: A ratio compares two or more quantities, while a proportion is an equation that states that two ratios are equal.
-In other words, a proportion is a statement that two ratios are equivalent.
+Put another way, a proportion is a statement that two ratios are equivalent.

 Q: Can a ratio have more than two terms?

 A: Yes, a ratio can have more than two terms.
-For example, the ratio 2:3:5 compares three quantities.
+Here's one way to look at it: the ratio 2:3:5 compares three quantities.

 Q: How do you simplify a ratio with fractions?